 Estimating the role of M can be further complicated when the relationship between M and Y is also heterogeneous.
 Imagine that Type A only votes when she’s angry (in other words, M has a negative effect on Y).
 Type A was planning on voting to express her anger over the pervasiveness of corruption in her district, even though she knew it would not have changed anything, until she learned that corruption was not as bad as she had expected it to be.
 Her fiery passion gone, she chooses to stay home on election day.
 However, Type B only votes when she thinks her vote can make a difference (in other words, M has a positive effect on Y).
 Type B was going to vote for the non-corrupt politicians in her district until she learned that they were all corrupt.
 Without any hope of changing the situation, she also decided to stay home on election day.
 For both Type A and Type B, there is an “indirect effect” of M (in other words, X affects Y through M).
-But we will miss this relationship in the aggregate because we will be unable to detect an effect of X on M.
+But we will miss this relationship in the aggregate because we will be unable to obtain unbiased estimates of the average effect of X on M.

 We can imagine many more “types” than just A and B – the point here is to demonstrate intuitively that because M is not randomly assigned, and because it is unlikely that the effects of X on M AND M on Y are identical for everyone, it will be very difficult to accurately characterize how much of our effect is mediated through M.